 SCuBA will help secure Federal Civilian Executive Branch (FCEB) information assets stored within cloud environments through consistent, effective, modern, and manageable security configurations.

-CISA released the Hybrid Identity Solutions Architecture for public comment in March 2023.
-The comment period ended on April 19th, 2023 and CISA is reviewing comments.
+In March 2023, CISA released the Hybrid Identity Solutions Architecture guidance document for comment.
+The public comment period ended on April 19th, 2023 and CISA is reviewing comments.

 CISA eVRF & TRA